AthenaJS/athenajs-samples/README.md

 ## Credits

- - The snowballer animated sprite was provided by [http://www.dumbmanex.com/bynd_freestuff.html](bynd)
+ - The snowballer animated sprite was provided by [bynd](http://www.dumbmanex.com/bynd_freestuff.html)
  - The scrolling tileset:
  - The AthenaJS bitmap font
  - The Sound:

+## Going further

+For more information, head over to the [AthenaJS'documentation](https://athenajs.github.io/athenajs/)

 ## License